-In continuance of our support for the Meat-Free Monday campaign we’re urging all Glossies to help support the environment and give a little back by taking one day each week to curb carnivorous cravings and indulge in a vegetarian feast instead.
+In support of the Meat-Free Monday trend, we’re topping up on easy vegetarian recipes so for at least one day each week we can curb carnivorous cravings and indulge in a veggie feast instead.

-This week we heard from author Kate Bradley, whose healthy, vegan plant based recipe book, Kenko Kitchen, features a whole host of refined-sugar and gluten free delicious dishes.
+For inspiration we caught up with author Kate Bradley, whose healthy, vegan plant based recipe book, Kenko Kitchen , features a whole host of refined-sugar and gluten free delicious dishes.
 Here she shares her hearty but healthy take on a scrumptious Italian classic.

 “Gnocchi has to be one of the best types of pasta.
 It’s surprisingly easy (and quick) to make and will fill you up.
 This is a gluten- and grain-free version, perfect for those with an intolerance.
 When paired with the pesto it will blow your socks off!”